 With nearly \$690,820 allocated and 55 new contracts, 2019 saw the most sign-ups in a single year.
-Twenty-one of those originated from landowners working through Lake SWCD.
-They resulted in 14 management plans affecting 192 acres in Lake County.
+Of those, 21 originated from landowners working through Lake SWCD, resulting in 14 management plans affecting 192 acres in Lake County.

-Most management plans also protected houses in the Two

-Harbors area from wildfires.
+Most management plans also protect houses in the Two Harbors area from wildfires.